tamnguyenbbt/Okapi/README.md

 	* ````"`First name`"````
 	* ````"First name"````

 When smart search is turned on (in app.config; recommend to turn it on all the time), text/attribute values are not case-sensitive.
-Providing part of the text/attribute values are also OK.
+Providing part of the text/attribute values is also OK.

 4. Example
 * A line of code to enter a text "John" to First name text box